experimaestro/experimaestro-cpp/src/site/markdown/manager/connectors.md

   <title>Connectors</title>
 </head>

-Connectors describe a computational resource, as for example a single computer (*single host connector*) or a cluster.
+Connectors describe a computational connector, as for example a single computer (*single host connector*) or a cluster.
 It provides information on how to access the file system and launch processes.

 # General description

 A connector defines:

-* The main connector used to manage the state of a resource associated with this connector;
+* The main connector used to manage the state of a connector associated with this connector;
 * A way to select a single host connector given some computational requirements (e.g. 1G memory);
 * A way to get a local path given a URL.
 For example, you could map a path /a/b/c` to `/d/c`